-At Heatlie Barbecues, we offer both mild steel and stainless steel barbecue hotplates for our Island Gourmet Elite and BBQ ranges.
-Both materials have different benefits and it can be hard to choose between them.
-This guide serves to help you differentiate between the two types and help you make the best choice when purchasing your Heatlie Barbecue.
+At Heatlie Barbecues, we offer both mild steel and stainless steel barbecue plates for our Island Gourmet Elites and BBQs.
+Both materials have their pros and cons, and making a choice isn't always straight forward.
+This guide serves to help you differentiate between the two types and help you make the best choice when purchasing your new Heatlie BBQ.

 BBQ Hotplate Materials

 The hotplate that we recommend in most cases is mild steel, otherwise known as carbon steel, as it is the best for conducting heat evenly and provides the best surface for cooking.
 The heat conduction quality of the hotplate allows it to respond quickly to changes made to the temperature controls.
-This will allow you to be in control and perfectly sear your steak.
+This will allow you to be in control at all times.

 Similar to the mild steel option, stainless steel is equally tough and will become your favourite cooking companion if you maintain it well.
-To maintain the hotplate, simply clean after use (and remember to season it after cleaning).
+To maintain the hotplate, simply scrape down after use (and remember to season it after cleaning).

-We offer three thicknesses for hot plates – 5mm, 10mm and 20mm.
+We offer two thicknesses for hot plates – 5mm and 10mm.
 Each size has a different purpose.
-The 5mm is sufficient for home cooking, however if you plan on having the BBQ turned on for large periods of time, for commercial cooking purposes, we do recommend the 10mm thickness.
-The 20mm size is made for teppanyaki and other commercial applications and is not available on our website.
-Please contact us for more information on this.
+The 5mm is sufficient for home cooking, however if you plan on having the BBQ turned on for longer periods of time, for intense commercial cooking purposes, we do recommend the 10mm thickness.

 Which BBQ Hotplate Should I Choose?